mosip/documentation/docs/Deduplication-and-Manual-Adjudication.md

 ### Process Flow
 1. MOSIP System receives a request to perform demographic de-duplication for Person A.
 2. MOSIP System performs demographic de-duplication for Person A by,
 	i.
-Adding Person A's details (i.e. name, date of birth and gender) in the database. ii.
+Adding Person A's hashed demographic details (i.e. name, date of birth and gender) in the database. ii.
 Comparing Person's details against all the records in the database.
-3. Let's say the MOSIP System find duplicates against two records - Person B and Person C.
+3. Let's say the MOSIP System find duplicates against three records - Person B, Person C and Person D.
 	i.
 If Person B's registration has failed we consider Person B not to be a potential match for Person A. ii.
-If Person C's registration is completed and a UIN is associated then we consider Person C to be a potential match for Person A.
+If Person C's registration process in not complete, i.e. UIN is not generated for person C yet, we do not consider Person C to be a potential match for Person A in Demo Deduplication. iii.
+If Person D's registration is completed and a UIN is associated then we consider Person D to be a potential match for Person A.
-4. Now the list of Potential Matches for Person A (here, we only have Person C as the only potential match, there can be a scenario where there are multiple potential matches for Person A) are sent to ABIS to perform de-duplication against the potential matches.
+4. Now the list of Potential Matches for Person A (here, we only have Person D as the only potential match, there can be a scenario where there are multiple potential matches for Person A) are sent to ABIS to perform de-duplication against the potential matches.
-5. As here, we ask ABIS to just perform match of Person A's biometrics with Person C's biometrics, we call this process a Gallery Match in ABIS.
+5. Here, we ask ABIS to just perform match of Person A's biometrics with Person D's biometrics, we call this process a Gallery Match in ABIS.
 As we are asking ABIS to perform biometric de-duplication of Person A against the gallery that we have sent.
+	i.
+If the ABIS confirms that Person D's biometrics matches with Person A's biometrics, MOSIP would REJECT Person A's packet. ii.
+If the ABIS says that Person A's and Person D's biometrics are different, we move the packet for biometric deduplication.

 ![](_images/biometrics/deduplication-deographic_deduplication.png)